 When the inevitable accident occurs and you find yourself cleaning up after your puppy, there are some dos and don’ts to keep in mind, especially when it comes to trying to eliminate that unpleasant puppy urine smell.

 Before we address cleaning up the mess your puppy has made, it’s important to try and remain patient and calm with your puppy.
 Accidents are going to take place.
 While you’ll want to reward good behaviors and discourage bad behaviors while training your puppy, you want to be careful with how you discipline your puppy at the same time.
 Finding a balance between forging a strong, positive bond with your dog and giving them proper instructing can be tough for some pet owners.
 Learn more about dog behavior and training.

 When your puppy has an accident, the surface that it occurs on will change the way you can most effectively clean it.
-If your puppy spills on carpet, you’ll have to take a few more steps to absorb up the urine than you would on a linoleum floor.
-Additionally, your puppy’s ability to detect scents is far superior than yours.
-It’s important to rid your home of urine odors so that your puppy does not detect their previous dog urine scent, and believe that the indoor spot is a place they should return to for using the bathroom.
+If your puppy spills on carpet, you’ll have to take a few more steps to absorb the urine than you would on a linoleum floor.
+Additionally, your puppy’s ability to detect scents is far superior to yours.
+It’s important to rid your home of urine odors, so that your puppy does not detect previous dog urine scent and believe that the indoor spot is a place they should return to for using the bathroom.